ashtontheanalyst/python-finance-app/README.md

 - (07/10) Working on some new goals, shifting what I want out of the product
 - (07/10) There's now a Main (home) page showing key metrics, and then the Historial page shows the whole RAW dataset
+- (07/11) Created a page called 'Upload' where the user can click a button and upload a csv file statement.
+Right now it has to be the hard named sample one right now, anything else and it bugs out: SampGTP20June16-22.csv
+- (07/11) Created a button on the 'Upload' page that will delete all csv files in the 'data' folder.
+Basically, it clears all uploaded data to fresh
 <br><br>